fli-iam/shanoir-ng/README.md

 volumes configured in the docker-compose.yml).
 It is not recommended to use on a production host.

-To deploy shanoir from scratch on a development machine you can just launch the following command and have a coffee.
+To deploy shanoir from scratch on a development machine you can just put the files in /src/ folder, launch the following command and have a coffee.
 ```
 ./bootstrap.sh --clean